google/turbinia/docs/user/debugging.md

     executed from a Task.
 For example, Plaso generates its own log file, and that gets saved by the Task.
 As with the Task logs, these can be stored in GCS and retrieved with `gsutil`.
+*   If you have `STACKDRIVER_LOGGING` and/or `STACKDRIVER_TRACEBACK` enabled
+    in the config, the logs and/or traceback exceptions will also be logged into stackdriver in same project that Turbinia is configured to run in.

 ## Finding previous request data
 By default `turbiniactl` will make a processing request and immediately return.